Leaky gut is a term that gets thrown around quite often.

 Hippocrates, considered the Father of Modern Medicine, some 2500 years ago, considered that “All disease begins in the gut”.
 While his insight was profound, it was not widely embraced except in natural medicine circles.

-Fast forward to 2020 and the rest of the health-oriented profession is catching up.
-New insights into the causes of almost every chronic disease has been shown to have a microbial component.
+Fast forward to the 21st century and the rest of the health-oriented profession is catching up.
+New insights into the causes of almost every chronic disease has been shown to have a gut and/or gut microbial component.

 And the human microbial system is centered in the digestive system.

 While previously it was thought one had to be genetically predisposed and then exposed to some kind of environmental trigger, we now know it’s not just the gut, but that when it is ‘leaky’ these increase the risk of almost every chronic inflammatory disease.

 Not only obvious inflammatory, but infectious, allergic, neuroinflammatory, neurodegenerative, autoimmune diseases, and cancers.

 The lining of the human intestine is very thin.
 Actually one-cell-thick (thin).
 So this single layer of cells is incredibly important.
 The gut lining houses the largest number of immune cells in any organ in the body.
 Anything that disrupts it can result in damage, allowing particles to “leak” through into the lymphatic and general circulation, plus impair normal nutrient uptake due to the the damage caused.

 Now, there is a growing evidence base indicating that an altered composition of the gut microbiome and therefore its function, is implicated as a cause of altered gut permeability.

 Some foods are specifically problematic in regards to the integrity of the gut.
 Right at the top of the list is gluten-containing foods, of which wheat is the most prolific in most people’s diets.